 So here's to making many more memories, with the many people I've met and will meet.
 To my parents, thank you.
 To my dear old group of friends, goodbye, I wish you all the best.
 And to all my fellow incoming freshmen: Congratulations.

 Life is a continuous cycle of losses, you see.
+But in order to lose, you must first gain.
 And the greater the joy at your gain, the greater the sorrow will be at your loss.
 But as long as we have the memories of those happy times - indeed, because we have those memories - people are able to go on.